pedroatgomes/mixed_menssages/README.md

-# Responsive Club Website

-### This Codecademy project in this project, I’ll be building your own club group page that will dynamically respond as you adjust the size of your screen!​
+# Mixed Menssages

+### This Codecademy JavaScript portfolio that generates randomly meals.
+### This Codecademy JavaScript portfolio that generates randomly meals based in three different pieces of data.

 It was made using:
 * VScode
-* HTML
+* Node Js
-* CSS
+* Command line